SteveLockeUK/FJP_DCS_Liveries/README.md

 **or**

-Go to the [releases](https://github.com/SteveLockeUK/FJP_DCS_Liveries/releases/latest) page and download the zip for the latest release.
+Go to the [releases](https://github.com/SteveLockeUK/FJP_DCS_Liveries/releases/latest) page and download the Source code zip (you may need to expand "Assets").

 ## How to use
 The skins need to be placed in the Liveries directory in your DCS saved games folder.